 What do you think you will miss most/least about teaching/writing your column?

 I won’t miss deadlines or writing endless comments on papers.
 But I will miss my students and readers.

 What recognition meant the most to you and why?

 I received the first Shirley Rosser Teaching Award at LC.
 That meant so much to me because of the student nominations and because of my admiration for Shirley Rosser and his family.
-Lynchburg College gave me a most wonderful professional life.
+University of Lynchburg gave me a most wonderful professional life.
 I am a Hornet.